SDGforskning/sdg-strings/SDG01_query_action_WoS.md

       OR "program*" OR "strateg*" OR "policy" OR "policies" OR "framework$" OR "initiative$" OR "law$" OR "legislat*" )
       NEAR/5
-          ("access*" OR "equitab*" OR "equity" OR "equality" OR "equal" OR "ownership" OR "right$" OR "affordab*" OR "empower*" OR "inclusion" )
+          ("access*" OR "equitab*" OR "equity" OR "equality" OR "equal" OR "empower*" OR "inclusion" OR "ownership" OR "right$"
+          OR "affordab*" OR "inexpensive" OR "low cost" OR "pro poor" )
     )
     NEAR/10